mssandeepkamath/ar-ecommerce-android/README.md

 # Grid_4.0_Android

-## A dummy Android Ecommerce app consisting of features such has
+### A dummy Android Ecommerce app consisting of features such has,
 * Buy/Sell products in metamask app.
 * 3-D rendering of products using Sceneform AR core.
 * Scan QR from website for AR view.